SAIMA111/Javascript/Simon Game/README.md

 # JavaScript Projects

-This repository contains three frontend projects built using HTML, CSS, and JavaScript.
+This repository contains a project built using HTML, CSS, and JavaScript.

 ---

-## 1. Event Handling Demo

-A basic project demonstrating JavaScript event bubbling and DOM interactions.

----

-## 2. Simon Says Game
+##  Simon Says Game

 A memory-based game where the player repeats a sequence of colors that increases with each level.